 If we could JUST get Canadians to the starting point we would be so, so much better off.

-Readers: Do you have anything else to add?
+Readers: Do you have anything else to add to this list of money myths?
 What rules of thumb do you abide by and which ones do you wish would disappear for good?